The word dementia is a general term that refers to a cluster of symptoms caused by physical changes to the brain.

 Alzheimer Society of BC

-Family Caregivers Network Society
+Family Caregivers of BC

 Some caregivers may need a temporary break from looking after their family member.
 Visit the Respite Care and Adult Day Services pages to find out what is available through Island Health and how to apply.